 Pelko/Fear is a collaboration with musician Taito Hoffrén.
 As the title suggests, it is a performance about fear.
 Fears unite people, passing social classes.
 The performance moves from detail to general, from local to global, from small to big; we talk about personal and local fears, that become general and global, at least at the level of thought.
 Personal fears are universal.
 We are asking, what do I fear.
 What do I skip because I’m afraid?
 Fear kills curiosity and restricts life.
 Do I turn my eyes away and why?
 Do I dare to look somebody into the eye, do I dare to face the issue, myself, the other?
 On the other hand, fear protects us and makes life more secure.
 Who is taking advantage of our fears, who is fearmongering, and why?
 When does creating security cause fear?

 Pelko/Fear premiered at Hangö Teaterträff festival, 8-9 June, 2019.
 It is one of our co-producers, the others being BIT Bergen and Kanuti Gildi SAAL.
-The following performances: Kajaani Poetry Week, 4 July, Helsinki Upper Secondary School of Visual Arts, 2 September, Kanuti Gildi SAAL, 2-5 October, and Meteor, Bergen, 17-18 October, 2019.
+The following performances in 2019: Kajaani Poetry Week, 4 July, Helsinki Upper Secondary School of Visual Arts, 2 September, Kanuti Gildi SAAL, 2-5 October, Meteor, Bergen, 17-18 October, and Helsinki Upper Secondary School of Mäkelänrinne, 9 December.

 Pelko/Fear is a “lingering”, conversational performance.
 We rehearsed it with audience.
 At Kajaani Poetry Week 2018 we researched the subject in three public sessions.
 They were called Letter, Ghost and Safecave.
 They took place in a tent, among the pine trees of the conservatory.
 Reijo Haukia captured a moment from Safecave.